 The payment was declined because the card is reported stolen. |

-Note: if your exported payment history lists a transaction as past due and does not contain a payment method or payment error description, this means the customer pays manually with cash or check, and payment needs to be taken in person.
+Note: If your exported payment history lists a transaction as past due and does not contain a payment method or payment error description, this means the customer pays manually with cash or check, and payment needs to be taken in person.

 General solutions